Entire country with Manipur; people will give BJP record-breaking mandate in 2024: PM Modi | Politics

 Modi said when the Opposition had brought a similar no-confidence motion in 2018, his government came to power for a second term with a bigger mandate in 2019.
 The Opposition's motion has proven auspicious for his government, he added.

+Modi described people as manifestation of Lord Ram and said the Congress was brought from 400 seats to 40 due to its ego.
+It was his apparent counterpunch to Gandhi's jibe that Ravana's Lanka was not burnt down by Hanuman by the demon king's arrogance.

-Taking a swipe at them, he said they seem to have been blessed with a ''secret boon'' that anyone whom them wish ill will prosper.
+Taking a swipe at the opposition, he said they seem to have been blessed with a secret boon that anyone whom them wish ill will prosper.
 He was an example of this, Modi said, adding that he has been targeted for over 20 years.

 Opposition leaders targeted banking sector, the public-run Hindustan Aeronautics Limited and Life Insurance Corporation of India, the prime minister said, noting that government sector banks have made record profits.